Algon31/gpt-mini2.o/README.md

 ---

-### Step 5: u can now run the generate.py
+### Step 5: Finally, You can now run the generate.py
-this will give u a mini gpt based on the book
+this will give you a mini gpt based on the book

 ## 🧑‍💻 Author